t-k-cloud/tkarch/README.md

 5. boot into USB stick, select archlinux boot entry and login to Arch Linux installer.

-6. in this installer, run `/run/archiso/img_dev/tkarch/install.sh`.
+6. in this installer, run `/run/archiso/img_dev/tkarch/install.sh`, you will be prompted to setup root password at the end.

 7. now reboot and login as `root`, use `passwd <username>` to set password for the user.